 There’s plenty of time to photograph landscapes, dine and shop, before venturing to the pretty white villages perched on hilltops where birds of prey soar above.
 Enjoy sipping coffee with locals in the plazas and browsing for handicrafts while gaining a glimpse into how life is for many residents of rural Andalusia.

 Distance by car from Seville to Ronda – 133km (1 hour 45 minutes).

 Take a Trip to Cordoba & La Mezquita

-You can also take a day trip to Cordoba and see the amazing mosque-cathedral.
-On this fascinating day trip from Seville, you’ll learn about the many civilizations that lived in Cordoba throughout the centuries and get the opportunity to visit La Mezquita, or Mosque Cathedral.
+On this fascinating day trip to Cordoba from Seville, you’ll learn about the many civilizations that lived in Cordoba throughout the centuries and get the opportunity to visit La Mezquita, or Mosque Cathedral.

 The 10th century attraction is a sight to behold with unusual striped columns and arches inside that symbolise the culture of the time.
 Also inside, there’s a Christian cathedral built later in the 16th century, displaying the city’s changing religious and cultural affiliations across several centuries.

 Afterwards visit the picturesque village of Carmona with its 15th century watchtower, fragrant orange squares and rich traditions.
 Head to the top of the Alcazar for fabulous views of the countryside.